ICantMakeThings/NiceTOTP/README.md

 + 6*6 Silicone Switch: [AliExpress Link](https://s.click.aliexpress.com/e/_oDcs8Wa)
 + 3D model

-*Note: Thease are referral links.
+*Note: These are referral links.
 If you purchase through it, I earn a commission at no extra cost to you.*

 # Usage
 Commands: